-Although SPECT imaging has become a well-established modality over the past few decades, accurate and absolute quantification is only now gaining momentum.
+Although SPECT imaging is a well-established modality, accurate and absolute quantification is only now gaining momentum.
 Therefore, therapy planning and treatment response evaluation has been a PET and PET/CT domain.
 With the advent of precise and robust quantification using xSPECT Quant, the quantitative domain in SPECT is becoming a reality in clinical practice.

-Today, there are several clinical applications in nuclear medicine that benefit from accurate, reproducible and standardized quantification.
+Today, there are several clinical applications in nuclear medicine that benefit from accurate, reproducible, and standardized quantification.